 Then we took a group photo for memory.

-After the AGM Seminar, Dr. Rocky Lam (Immediate Past Chairman, CityU EngD Society) gave a welcome speech and briefed our society activities in 2015/16 including EngD Society 10th Anniversary Dinner on 21 Nov 2015, Enterprises visits – TWG and FedEx, supported “Innovation and Entrepreneurship” Forum on 17 Oct 2015, Hong Kong Re-industrialization Seminar in April 2016, and other university activities.
+After the AGM Seminar, Dr. Rocky Lam (Immediate Past President, CityU EngD Society) gave a welcome speech and briefed our society activities in 2015/16 including EngD Society 10th Anniversary Dinner on 21 Nov 2015, Enterprises visits – TWG and FedEx, supported “Innovation and Entrepreneurship” Forum on 17 Oct 2015, Hong Kong Re-industrialization Seminar in April 2016, and other university activities.
 Then TW Liu presented the financial report.

 Our new Chairman Dr. Herbert Yeung gave welcome speech and we thanked all members supported him and he planned to enhance collaboration with other professional organizations so as to walk outside.